UTEP-CS-1/website/staging_labs/clab3/spec.md

 ## WordleGame

 The `WordleGame` class will represent a single game.
-In `WordleGame.java` make additions so that it has all of the following (you may add attributes or more methods to help you implement these if you like).
+In `WordleGame.java` make additions so that it has all of the following (you will need to add attributes or more methods to help you implement these).

+{: .tip }
+Consider introducing an attribute that is a 2D array (6 rows, 5 cols) of `WordleLetter`s, to track and represent the guesses made so far in the game.

 ### Constructor